Motivating Sales People Doesn’t Have to be Expensive

 Are you one that needs to put the client in a vice at quarter end?

-we taught all those techniques.
+I have probably tried all the techniques.
+When I was evaluating sales talent at the Xerox Document University,[tweetmeme only_single=false]we taught all those techniques.
 The Ben Franklin close, the Assumptive close, the Conditional Close, the Puppy Dog and others – we were training our sales reps on how to get over the last hurdle and get the deal done.
 And if you couldn’t close during your 3 weeks of University training that were preceeded for most by 12 weeks of in-district training – you’d be leaving with a grade of “not territory ready”.

 Forget that you would be the best at discovering needs that the clients were unaware of, or that you’d be the best at presenting the alternatives to the painful painful situation that these clients were in – if you couldn’t close, you couldn’t be ready for a territory.